 It's Christmas Eve.
 Three cowboys have just bought out a store of items as Christmas presents, despite not having anyone to give the presents to.
 While two of them admit to wanting to ...
 See full summary »

 One Friday afternoon, young Davy Allen discovers that a dog, Buck, is badly wounded around the neck because of the collar he is forced to wear by his owner, Mr. Thornycroft.
 When Buck comes through the yard's fence, Davy removes the collar.
-Even though Davy tells the dog to stay in his owner's yard, the dog follows him home.
+Even though Davy tells the dog to stay in his owner's yard, Buck follows him home anyway.
 Along the way, he greets Squire Kirby, the circuit magistrate, who is driving his buggy to town.
-When Davy gets home, he tells his mother he doesn't know whose dog it is, and she allows him to keep it.
-Monday morning Mr. Thornycroft comes to the Allen house and accuses Davy of stealing his dog.
+When Davy gets home, he tells his mother he doesn't know whose dog Buck is, and she allows Davy to keep him.
+On Monday morning, Mr. Thornycroft comes to the Allen house and accuses Davy of stealing his dog.
 Davy refuses to give up Buck and even threatens Thornycroft with a rock.
 Later that day the sheriff advises Davy and his mother that Thornycroft has sworn out a warrant, and they are to appear before the magistrate the next day.
-After hearing the evidence, Squire Kirby returns Buck to Mr. Thornycroft.
-He also tells Thornycroft that in addition to being the circuit ...
+After hearing the evidence, Squire Kirby tells Thornycroft that in addition to being the circuit magistrate, he is the local president ...
 Written by

 David Glagovsky <firstname.lastname@example.org>

 Both Technicolor and black & white "reissue" prints of this title were made.
 UCLA has a color copy in their vaults.
 For many years, the one frequently seen on Turner Classic Movies was the black & white version, but a mint-Technicolor print began airing in 2015.
 See more »

 A sweet and sentimental sugary tale of a boy and his dog...